• Skip to primary navigation

 White balsamic vinegar is slightly less acidic than white wine vinegar, so you may need to use a little less of it to achieve the same level of tartness.

-With its light, refreshing flavor, white wine vinegar is a versatile ingredient that can add a touch of brightness to any dish.
+With its light, refreshing flavor, white wine vinegar is a flexible ingredient that can add a touch of brightness to any dish.

 3 - Rice Wine Vinegar

-Rice wine vinegar is a staple in many Asian cuisines, and its subtly sweet flavor is perfect for adding a touch of acidity to dressings, stir-fries, and marinades.
+Rice wine vinegar is a staple in many Asian cuisines, and its subtly sweet flavor is perfect for adding some acidity to dressings, stir-fries, and marinades.

 Made from fermented rice, rice wine vinegar has a slightly tart taste that is similar to other types of vinegar but with a hint of sweetness.